amghelis/dailymoderation/README.md

 ### Unit tests

 I have always been taught that unit tests and test driven developments are a must-have in the software engineering field.
 This is why I have tried to implements several unit tests available inside the [test](src/__test__/) folder.
-I have been able to succesfully implement simple test but I have encoutered difficulties when trying to implement mocks for testing the [useMediaModeration](src/hooks/useMediaModeration.tsx) custom hook.
+I have been able to succesfully implement simple tests and mocks for testing the [useMediaModeration](src/hooks/useMediaModeration.tsx) custom hook.

 ## Thanks